-Impacts of increased adoption of high-performance glass from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.
+Impacts of increased adoption of high-performance glass from 2020 to 2050 were generated based on two growth scenarios.
+These were assessed in comparison to a Reference Scenario, in which the solution’s market share was fixed at the current levels.
 The high growth scenarios were based on assumed retrofit rates:

-- Scenario 2: For the residential windows, an assumed retrofit rate of 5 percent was used for existing building areas, but an increasing percentage (from 50 to 100 percent) of new construction was assumed to use high performance windows.
-Similarly for commercial buildings, 5 percent of existing buildings were assumed to be retrofitted annually to high performance windows, and from 50 to 100 percent of new commercial areas assumed to adopt the solution.
+- Scenario 2: For the residential windows, an assumed retrofit rate of 5 percent was used for existing building areas, but an increasing percentage (50–100 percent) of new construction was assumed to use high-performance windows.
+Similarly for commercial buildings, 5 percent of existing buildings were assumed to be retrofitted annually to high-performance windows, and 50–100 percent of new commercial areas assumed to adopt the solution.

 Heating and cooling energy data for buildings were obtained from several sources.
 Energy efficiency of heating, and cooling were all found to be between 6 and 9 percent for commercial buildings, but 13 – 17 percent for residential buildings.
 Electricity and fuel consumption were included, and emissions factors were based on the Intergovernmental Panel on Climate Change (IPCC) data.

 First costs of high-performance glass are three to five times those of plain glass and no learning rate was applied since these technologies are generally mature.
 Operating costs of the glass itself were not included, but cooling and heating costs were included for areas adopted with high-performance glass and with plain glass using global average data.